Call now

 • Skunk scat is often recognized by its strong smell and irregular shape.

-• Identifying other animal droppings, including opossum poop and bat poop, can help homeowners understand the types of critters present on their property.
+• Identifying other animal droppings, including opossum and bat poop, can help homeowners understand the types of critters present on their property.

 Bat Droppings and Health Risks

 • Bat droppings, also known as guano, can pose significant health risks due to the presence of diseases like histoplasmosis.
+Identifying round rodent poop correctly is just as important for effective pest control.

 • Bat guano is typically dark brown or black and has a crumbly texture.